PEPhealth/ds-trust-pipeline/README.md

 ## 🔐 IAM & Permissions
-- Redshift UNLOAD role → can write to data bucket.
+- The Redshift UNLOAD IAM role must be allowed to write to the data bucket
-- ECS task role → can read raw data, write scored data, and read models bucket.
+- ECS Task Role must read raw data, read models bucket, and write scored output
-- Export Lambda → can call Redshift Data API + read SSM.
-- Notify Lambda → can read SSM + publish to SNS.
+- Lambda functions (export, notify) must have permission to read SSM, call Redshift Data API, publish to SNS, etc.
+- Ensure that the ECS task role has S3 read permissions to the models bucket (for example, s3://aws-emr-studio-***/ECU-trust-subdomains/*)
+- You may restrict access (via bucket policies, VPC endpoints) to ensure data is not publicly accessible

 ⚠️ Make sure to grant the ECS task role read access to the models bucket: s3://aws-emr-studio-977903982786-us-east-1/ECU-trust-subdomains/*

-## 📊 Observability
+## Observability & Monitoring
-- CloudWatch Logs → all Lambdas and ECS tasks.
+- CloudWatch Logs for all Lambda functions and ECS containers
-- Step Functions → visual execution history.
+- Step Functions UI & execution history for visual tracing
-- SNS email → run completion notification.
+- SNS / email notifications as basic alerting
-Optional: add metrics for rows processed and spans generated.

-## 🚀 Next Steps
-1. Subscribe your email to the SNS topic.
-2. Update /trust_scoring/sql in SSM with your actual query.
-3. Add S3 read permissions for the ECS task role on the models bucket.
-4. Test a run with a recent run_date.
-5. Verify raw + scored files in S3 and check the notification email.
+- You may extend with custom metrics (e.g. number of rows processed, number of spans scored)
+- Add alarms on failures, high latencies, or missing runs

+## Contributing / Extending
+- add new SpanCat models by updating models.json and configuring corresponding thresholds
+- migrate part of logic (SQL, pre-/post-processing) from the legacy scripts repo or ECU-Trust
+- ensure that any new components (e.g. additional validation, fallback handling) follow the existing Step Functions state machine
+- add unit / integration tests under test/ for new logic
+- document new SSM parameters if needed

 ## 📚 Useful Commands